 Dominica Country Report

 In September 2017, Hurricane Maria destroyed 90% of Dominica's buildings.
-Electricity and water has since been restored in most of the country, most roads have reopened, and Dominica's two airports and ferry services have resumed operations.
-Limited state capacity means that bureaucracy is slow, although corruption is not a major concern.
-According to World Bank data, Dominica ranked 98th (out of 190 economies) for ease of doing business in 2018.
+Electricity and water have since been restored to most of the country; most roads have reopened, and Dominica's two airports and ferry services have resumed operations.
+The island remains vulnerable to natural disasters, with housing one of the least resilient sectors.
+According to the World Bank, Dominica ranked 111th (out of 190 economies) for ease of doing business in 2020.
 Dominica has the cheapest citizenship-by-investment programme in the world, last amended in October 2017 to increase competitiveness.
-In October 2018, the OECD listed this as high-risk for its potential to encourage tax evasion.
+In October 2018, the OECD listed this programme as high-risk for its potential to encourage tax evasion.

-Dominica faces no significant external threats from a state or non-state actor.
+Dominica faces no significant external threats from state or non-state actors.
 The country was formerly engaged in a diplomatic dispute with Venezuela over ownership of the Isla de Aves.
-However, in 2007, Dominica recognised Venezuela's claim to the island.
-Today, the two countries have cordial relations and, despite the persistence of some minor disagreements over the delineation of their shared maritime boundary, the risk of military conflict is very minimal.
-In July 2018, the two countries pledged to continue strengthening bilateral co-operation and regional integration.
-In January 2019, Dominica recognised Nicolas Maduro as the president of Venezuela.
+However, in 2007, Dominica recognised Venezuela’s claim to the island.
+Today, the two countries have cordial relations and, despite the persistence of some minor disagreements over the delineation of their shared maritime boundary, the risk of military conflict is minimal.
+Dominica remains a strong supporter of President Nicolas Maduro and in April 2020, Venezuela donated medical equipment and supplies to help Dominica with COVID-19 testing efforts.

 Vaccines required to enter the country